Add it to my CV. I'm not embarrassed.

 In this case, I gave ChatGPT a reference image, a chapter from the novel, and told it to make a comic book cover with Devanagari titles.

-The headline title is Urdu (Hindi).
-It says, “The secret history of Dori Fila.”
+The headline title says (or is supposed to say), “The secret history of Dori Fila.”

 Pretty cool, huh?